tomvanbraeckel/yamcs.github.com/docs/api/Edit_Processor.md

 }
 ```

-Notice that the speed value must be encoded as a string to keep our parser happy.
+Notice how the speed value must be encoded as a string.

 ### Alternative Media Types